-Mia Schultz - Member, Rutland Area NAACP: Mia Schultz grew up in Tucson, Arizona and moved to Bennington with her two sons in 2015.
+Mia Schultz - President-Elect, Rutland Area NAACP: Mia Schultz grew up in Tucson, Arizona and moved to Bennington with her two sons in 2015.
 She is Chair of Bennington's Democratic Party Committee, the first African-American woman to hold a top position in the organization.
 She has been a member and leader in the Bennington chapter of Rights & Democracy since 2016, serves on the Vermont Coalition on Ethnic and Social Equity in Schools advisory group, and participates in organizing through The Root Social Justice and NAACP groups here in Vermont.
 Schultz reports being most proud of her work in the schools where she was a driving force behind the initiative to provide implicit bias training to all teachers and administrators in the Southern Vermont Supervisory Union and later creation of its equity group.
 Schultz and her partner Shawn Pratt also do daily advocacy work for folks in Bennington regarding policing and employment.
 For her daily job, Mia is a property claims reviewer.

 Brought to you in partnership with the United Way of Addison County and Sarah Audet, Nonprofit Consultant.